How to Break into Entry-Level IT Roles

 Thankfully, work experience isn't limited to gainful employment.
 Students may not need to look any further than their own college community to find experiences that can boost their résumé, enhance their skill set, and expand their circle of contacts in the field.
 Examples could include:

 Working on personal projects that demonstrate skilled ability is also worthy of consideration.
 Such projects might involve compiling code, building a web page, or contributing to open-source software.
-Exhibiting proficiency with AI is especially handy since many employers now look for AI literacy in potential hires.
+Another recommendation is taking a course in AI or earning an AI-related certification to prove you know how to use this valuable tool.

 While a sense of initiative and a willingness to engage with like-minded individuals are needed to create these experiences, the potential rewards typically outweigh any inconveniences of time and effort.